rin-w/b/src/software/synthesizer/omnimidi.md

 # OmniMIDI

 OmniMIDI is a MIDI-based software synthesizer created by Keppy’s Software[^a] for the Microsoft Windows operating system.
+It was created to optimize live playback of black MIDIs which no other synthesizer could handle smoothly.
+It has grown to become a general MIDI synthesizer for professionals.

 The synth was originally named *Keppy's MIDI Driver*, which was then renamed to *Keppy's Synthesizer*, and finally *OmniMIDI*, with a complete rewrite starting version 15 (also known as *OmniMIDI v2*).

 ## Installation